Top FHA Frequently Asked Questions

 - Proceeds from the sale of stocks and real estate

-For the above funds, it's essential to deposit them separately.
+It's essential to deposit funds separately.
 Don't mix them with any other funds.
 That way, you can match the source with the exact deposit amount.

 How many FHA loans can you have?